-The Certificate in Care Coordination is a 15-credit post-baccalaureate graduate certificate program enrolling one cohort of 20 students annually starting in the 2016-17 academic year.
+The Certificate in Care Coordination is a 15-credit post-baccalaureate graduate certificate program enrolling one cohort of 20 students annually starting in the Fall 2017 academic year.
 Courses are primarily offered online with an in-person weekend introduction and final capstone project presentation.
 The program will provide enrolled students with strategies and tools to become effective care coordinators for individuals with complex healthcare needs, and will focus on healthcare delivery in Virginia.
 Successful graduates of this program will be equipped to empower patients and their families who are at high-risk for excess use of healthcare services to effectively reduce health system burdens and decrease adverse health outcomes.

 Students in the care coordination certificate program will integrate concepts of care coordination in an interprofessional context along the full continuum of healthcare to meet the needs of patients and their families as they transition between healthcare settings and seek to maintain optimum health.
 Graduates will be equipped to help patients of any age who are at high risk for excess use of healthcare services and who have the potential for adverse health outcomes.
 Printable flyer (PDF).